yelghali/azure-docs/articles/aks/concepts-sustainable-software-engineering.md

 **Optimize networking**

 Evaluate whether to use TLS termination
 - Consider if you can terminate TLS at your border gateway and continue with non-TLS to your workload load balancer and onwards to your workload.
 - Review the information on [TLS termination](/azure/application-gateway/ssl-overview#tls-termination) to better understand the performance and utilization impact it offers.

-Optimize the collection of logs

 Reduce Transmitted Data
 - Consider if you (really) need a [service mesh](/azure/aks/servicemesh-about)
 - Consider [when to use Dapr with Or without a service mesh](https://docs.dapr.io/concepts/service-mesh/#when-to-use-dapr-or-a-service-mesh-or-both)

+Optimize the collection of logs

  **Assess for Resilience and Performance**
 - Use [load testing](/azure/load-testing/tutorial-identify-performance-regression-with-cicd) and [chaos engineering](/azure/architecture/framework/resiliency/chaos-engineering) to assess how the workload handles platform outages and traffic spikes or dips.
 This helps increase service resilience and the ability to react to failures, allowing for a more optimized fault handling.

 **Optimize resource usage**
+- Use [Keda Cron scaler](https://keda.sh/docs/2.7/scalers/cron/), to turn off applications (scale pods to zero), outside regular business hours.
  - Define workloads [resource requests and limits](/azure/aks/developer-best-practices-resource-management#define-pod-resource-requests-and-limits)
 - [Use Tags](/azure/aks/use-tags) to enable recording of emissions impact.
 - Use [Best Practices for Monitoring Cloud Applications](/azure/architecture/framework/devops/monitor-collection-data-storage)